 Lochard Energy is proposing to undertake the Heytesbury Underground Gas Storage (HUGS) Project.
-A key component of the HUGS Project is the construction of a new 5.5 km 300mm diameter underground gas pipeline, referred to as the HUGS Pipeline.
+A key component of the HUGS Project is the construction of a new 5.3 km 300mm diameter underground gas pipeline, referred to as the HUGS Pipeline.

-The HUGS project will develop a new wellsite which can access three depleted gas fields being Mylor Fenton Creek and Tregony.
+The HUGS project will develop a new wellsite which can access three depleted gas fields being Mylor, Fenton Creek and Tregony.
 This site is referred to as the MFCT wellsite.
-The current plan is just to develop the Mylor field with a new gas storage well.
+The current plan is just to develop the Mylor field with 1-2 new gas storage well(s).

-.
-See map below for route of the proposed HUGS pipeline.
+See map below for route of the proposed HUGS Pipeline.